-I currently have 940+ Harry Potter Books in my ever-growing collection of rare and signed Potter books alongside all of the 1st edition Philosopher's Stone translations and am actively collecting every Harry Potter book produced.
+I currently have 940+ Harry Potter Books in my ever-growing collection of rare and signed Potter books including all of the 1st edition Philosopher's Stone translations and am actively collecting every Harry Potter book produced.
 It's a BIG project but a fun one.

 I began working with and dealing in the higher-end Potter books in early 2009 as well as trying to sort out all of the misinformation associated with Potter books.
 My hopes for this website are to not only showcase my lovely Potter collection but also to discuss book values, rarity, real versus fraudulent Rowling signatures, and other topics as they arise.
 You can also find me on instagram, YouTube, Twitter, and on Facebook.